sophiegsmith/cse-15l-lab-reports/index.md

 ## Part 2 - Reflection

 I would say the most interesting thing I learned in the labs is vim.
 For some reason I liked it and thought it was fun to do.
 During the lab where we did the vim tutorials, I found it fun because it felt like those typing practice websites.
 Additionally, the last few labs and skill demo we did were fun because we were using vim.
+Additionally, in my opinion, I thought it was better when catching mistakes, and not accidentally typing the wrong things, which I have done before.
+Thus, I definitely enjoyed learning vim :)